philzook58/philzook58.github.io/_notes/Logic/Type-theory.md

 # Systems

+https://en.wikipedia.org/wiki/Lambda_cube is a way to classify different subsystems
 ## Simply Typed lambda Calculus (STLC)
 typechecking stlc does not have the binding issues you might expect of a lambda calc